shah-shreya/payway-test-package/README.md

 **3. Provide following details into .env file:-**

-After creating your payway account, you will get api_key, api_url , merchant_id and url for js & css Copy these credentials and paste them in your .env file.
+After creating your payway account, you will get api_key, api_url , merchant_id and url for js & css.
+Copy these credentials and paste them in your .env file.

 **PAYWAY_API_KEY=**